Amazon is embracing surveillance-as-a-service

 Surveillance-as-a-service does not take place in a vacuum.
 Even before COVID-19, democratic and autocratic governments alike around the world were increasing their use of surveillance technology.
 Reduction in surveillance technology is also a main point in a policy platform recently created by Black Americans.

-Amazon isn’t alone in its ambition to peddle surveillance as a service.
+To assuage people’s privacy concerns, Amazon introduced the “Alexa, delete everything I ever said” command and Ring plans to roll out end-to-end video encryption.
+And Amazon isn’t alone in its ambition to peddle surveillance as a service.
 Last week, Apple made kid tracking a main selling point for its Family Setup feature.
-And to assuage people’s concerns with voice recording privacy, Amazon also introduced the “Alexa, delete everything I ever said” command.

-But these products and services are behavioral nudges to get people to speak with Alexa more often, rely on Amazon’s recommendation engines, pay ongoing subscription services, and prepare people for even more ambitious surveillance products that could be on the way like outdoor drones for private property surveillance, a service today provided by companies building drone-in-a-box systems for security of a single home or a neighborhood.
+But Amazon products and services introduced today serve as behavioral nudges to get people to speak with Alexa more, rely on Amazon’s recommendation engines, pay ongoing subscription services, and prepare people for ambitious surveillance products that could be on the way.
+Products like outdoor drones for private property surveillance, a service today provided by companies building drone-in-a-box systems for security of a single home or a neighborhood.
 In potentially related news, last year, Amazon was awarded a surveillance patent that could be used by delivery drones.